|Team Outlook and Scouting Report|

 SEASON FORECASTS AND FUTURES PICKS

-They are one of 3 teams with 25/1, 3.8% odds to win the World Series.
-They are a good bet to win the championship (4.2 percent chance).
+Their odds to win it all are 25/1, 3.8% (#7).
+Even with the juice, the Nationals are a good betting value.
+Their 6.2% chance to win the World Series (based on simulations) is #5 in the league.
 They are also a good bet to win the NL at 12/1, 7.7%.
-Their sim chance is 10.6%.
+Their sim chance is 13.7%.
 They are projected to win 92 games and go over their pre-season futures line of 89.
-Their playoff chances stand at 93.9% (19.5% to win the division).
+They are basically a lock to make the playoffs, but they do not have a great chance of winning their division (0%).
 Their average wins per simulation puts them at #3 in the NL.

 For winning picks against the spread, total and money line for all MLB games by our proven computer model and leading handicappers visit SportsLine.com where you can also get fantasy basketball and daily fantasy optimal lineups from CBSSports' Top Experts.